kubernetes/website/docs/admin/service-accounts-admin.md

 ## User accounts vs service accounts

-Kubernetes distinguished between the concept of a user account and a service account for a number of reasons:
+Kubernetes distinguishes between the concept of a user account and a service account for a number of reasons:

   - User accounts are for humans.
 Service accounts are for processes, which